 To determine your demand, review your electricity bill, calculate your annual electricity consumption in kWh by adding the values for 12 months and compare it to the electricity production generated by the solar map to see how much the solar will offset.

-The financial calculations use a 25-year analysis period which is the typical warranty period for solar panels.
+The financial calculations use a 25-year analysis period (the typical warranty period for solar panels).
 The upfront cost of the system is based on the suggested system size and the average solar installation rates in Toronto.
-Please note that the installed cost of solar can vary significantly as it depends on multiple factors unique to your site’s conditions, as well as changes in the market.
+Please note that the installed cost of solar varies significantly, depending on multiple factors unique to your site’s conditions and changes in the market.
 The financial calculations do not account for available financial incentives.

 The savings are calculated by multiplying the average utility rate, assumed to be $0.156, with the electricity generated (kWh) by the solar system.